You are here:

 • Slightly lower average Janka hardness values

-• More variability in density
+• More variability in density, which impacts finishing/staining

 • Less consistent working properties by comparison